 By reducing barriers to the adoption of specific energy-efficient technologies or practices and capitalizing on market opportunities, a market transformation approach can yield measurable benefits that remain long after active market interventions have ended.

-The process of developing a market transformation initiative (MTI) begins with identifying the market opportunity and context for an energy efficiency technology or practice that is well-suited for a market-level intervention that will result in transformative change.
-We look for structural barriers preventing growth in market share to help identify market interventions that will have large-scale, long-term impact.
+The process of developing a market transformation initiative (MTI) begins with identifying the market opportunity and context for an energy efficiency technology or practice that is well-suited for a market-level intervention.
+Such an intervention would result in transformative change that removes structural barriers preventing growth in market share.
+These changes, once realized, result in large-scale, long-term impact.

-A market characterization informs development of a market transformation theory, which guides the MTI’s development and implementation, and centers on a logic model: a systemic and visual presentation of specific barriers and opportunities and how strategic interventions in the market would affect sustained change.
+Market characterization research informs development of a market transformation theory, which guides the MTI’s development and implementation, and informs a logic model: a market-wide visual presentation of specific barriers and opportunities and how strategic interventions in the market would affect sustained change.

 As the MTI is deployed in the market and we begin to see the expected outcomes and benefits realized, we track our progress through independent third-party evaluation against established market progress indicators (MPIs).
 An adaptive management process allows us to respond to ongoing changes in the market landscape, the product or practice, and the target market, as well as what we learn through our metrics and data.

-Evaluation findings also help us determine when barriers have been removed or reduced enough that the market will continue to transform without further intervention — in some cases, with the targeted technology or practice locked in as a code or standard.
-At that point, the MTI reaches its end state.
+MPIs and evaluation findings help us determine when barriers have been removed or reduced enough that the market will continue to transform without further intervention— either locked in as a code or standard or through sustained market share.
+At that point, the MTI reaches its end state and investment in the MTI ceases.

 CalMTA currently has seven market transformation ideas moving through the market transformation initiative (MTI) development process.
 These ideas have high potential to create market-level change that drives adoption of products and practices that deliver lasting, cost-effective efficiency.
 Two of the ideas have full MTI Plans that are pending approval from the California Public Utilities Commission (CPUC).